 Contacts in Queue

-On this card you’ll be able to see how many contacts are currently on voice and callback.
-You’re also provided with a live look that displays the numbers shown.
+Here you’ll be able to see how many contacts are currently on voice and callback.
+You’re also provided with a live look that displays the phone numbers and queues.

-This is a Queue card.
+This is a Queue widget.
 You’ll be able to see how many calls have been handled, abandoned or transferred by all team members either globally between all Queues, or in your Queue.
 It also displays: Avg.
 Handling Time (average handling time that agents have spent on contacts), Avg.
 Wait Time (average contact wait time in queue), Avg.
 Hold Time and Avg.
 Wrap Time.